Nichologeam/CUAP/README.md

 	- If you want to run with Deathlink, click the 'Deathlink' button.
 	- If you don't, click 'connect'.
 7. I recommend also connecting a text client, as Experiment is known to skip out on saying the item receive dialogue sometimes.
-	- Item receive dialogues are also limited to the same rules as normal dialogue, where having impaired speech, brain damage, or being Hollow can change how text looks or remove it altogether.
 8. If anything goes wrong while playing, please let me know.
 This is still in very early development and isn't anywhere near stable.

 # **Sending Chat Messages**